chinjyanson/RISC-V_CPU/statements/SamuelKhooPersonalStatement.md

 ![Aludecoder Inspiration](/img//aludecoder.png)
 ![Maindecoder Inspiration](/img//maindecoder.png)

-The top level control unit file was then later further modified in conjuction with Bruno to implement extra logic I had missed and to reduce the need for further muxes and extra unnecessary signals which would complicate the existing design.
+I would also extensively work upon developing the draft of the top level control unit file and other top level files in conjuction with Bruno to implement extra logic I had missed and to reduce the need for further muxes and extra unnecessary signals which would complicate the existing design.
 One implementation which I wrote independently was to detect the difference between a JAL and JALR and also to flip the Zero bit if the input given was a BNE instruction for a branch instruction.
 This is shown in the code snippet below:
 ```
 assign ZeroOp = ZeroE_i ^ funct3E[0]; // flip the Zero input if BNE